Good help is hard to find—and even harder to lose. As a business owner, employee turnover doesn’t just eat into your time, but also your bottom line.

 While praise and recognition aren’t the only things that motivate employees, being recognized for hard work goes a long way.
-To really succeed in creating an environment where employees consistently feel appreciated, I suggest integrating it into weekly and monthly activities.
+To really succeed in creating an environment where employees consistently feel appreciated, try integrating recognition into weekly and monthly activities.

-Something as simple as a weekly team meeting to recognize excellent work or achievement by another member of the org can be super impactful.
+Something as simple as a weekly team meeting to recognize excellent work or achievement by another member of the organization can be super impactful.